devzone-creator/pdfMe/README.md

 - 📝 ➡️ 📄 **DOCX to PDF** (with formatting, via Python)
 - 📄 ➡️ 📃 **PDF to TXT**

-_All conversions are handled in-memory—no files are stored on disk!_
+_All conversions are handled in-memory— no files are stored on disk!_

 ---